-The impact of the above new standards and amendments on the Fund is limited to disclosure changes, and do not affect any of the amounts recognised in the current period or any prior period, and are not likely to affect amounts in future periods.
-The Fund has not elected to apply any pronouncements before their operative date in the annual reporting period ended 30 June 2014.
+The new standards and amendments to standards that are mandatory for the first time in the annual reporting period commenced on 1 July 2014 do not affect any amounts recognised in the current or prior periods, and are not likely to affect amounts in future periods.
+The Fund has not elected to apply any pronouncements before their operative date in the annual reporting period ended 30 June 2015.